cyrusmaher/cyrusmaher.github.io/_posts/blog/2014-7-15-leap-from-academia.md

 <br>

 #### A comprehensive list of "QuitLit"
-Quitlit is a genre of entire blog post devoted solely to the experience of leaving academia.
+Quitlit is an entire genre of blog post devoted solely to the experience of leaving academia.
 Read what other people have written, or contribute your own story [here](https://docs.google.com/spreadsheet/ccc?key=0AtQWPM4nERNNdHozb1lOVHZVN1p0a2pjOEtaUTVBSHc&usp=sharing).

  <br>